CrossGL/crossvl/README.md

 - linux
 - macosx

-This will run a series of matrix test for both `release` and `debug' configuration for each valid API for that platform (e.g. for macosx it will test compilation for opengl, metal and vulkan)
+This will run a series of matrix test for each valid API for that platform (e.g. for macosx it will test compilation for opengl, metal and vulkan).
+Make sure to test in both debug and build configs.

 The expected output should be such that all projects compile and link successfully